radical-cybertools/ExTASY/doc/pages/coam.rst

         **Note** : start_iter should match one of the previous checkpoints and start_iter should be a multiple of nsave.

-* In CoCo/Amber, at every checkpoint the ncdf files from all the iterations and transferred to the local machine in order to be able to restart.
+* In CoCo/Amber, at every checkpoint the ncdf files from all the iterations are transferred to the local machine in order to be able to restart.
 You could set nsave = num_iterations to make a one time transfer after all the iterations.